-We land at about midday, then meet your tour leader and transfer to your hotel.
+We land at about midday, then meet your Naturalist guide and transfer to your hotel.

 In the afternoon we make our way to the top of San Cristobal Island from where we jump on our mountain bikes for a scenic ride through El Progresso to a beach known as La Loberia - here we are able to watch sea lions sunbathe and play.
 You also have the opportunity to go for a swim yourself!.
 We continue on our bikes back to town for a 'welcome to Galapagos' dinner, which will includes some of the island's fresh fish and produces.

 Our second day in Isla San Cristobal begins with a short boat ride to Leon Dormido (approx 45 mins) or Isla Lobos, observing along the way the abundant marine life that Galapagos is renowned for.